L3MON4D3/LuaSnip/DOC.md

 The second parameter is a table of indices of jumpable nodes whose text is passed to the function.
 The table may be empty, in this case the function is evaluated once upon snippet-expansion.
 If the table only has a single node, it can be passed directly without wrapping it in a table.
+The indices can be specified either as relative to the functionNodes' parent using numbers or as absolute, using the `absolute_indexer`.

 The function shall return a string, which will be inserted as-is, or a table of strings for multiline-string, here all lines following the first will be